benjha/nvrapids_olcf/docs/nvidia-rapids.rst

 Chainer's CuPy is a NumPy-compatible, open source mathematical library.
 While CuPy is not a library under the RAPIDS framework, it is compatible with RAPIDS and dask-cuda for memory management and multi-GPU, multi-node workload distribution.

-Additional information is available at the `official RAPIDS documentation <https://docs.rapids.ai/api>`_ and `CuPy's documentation <https://docs.cupy.dev/en/stable/overview.html>`_.
+Complete documentation is available at the `official RAPIDS documentation <https://docs.rapids.ai/api>`_ and `CuPy's documentation <https://docs.cupy.dev/en/stable/overview.html>`_ websites.

 Getting Started
 ===============